gregpalmr/airflow-dcos/README.md

 1. Launch a DC/OS cluster with at least 3 private agent nodes and 1 public agent node.

-2. Install Marathon-LB on your DC/OS cluster.
+2. Install Marathon-LB on your DC/OS cluster

 If you are using the Enterprise version of DC/OS, you should configure M-LB to use a service account.
 For open source DC/OS use the "Universe" DC/OS dashboard page to lauch the Marathon-LB service, or use the command line interface (CLI) with the command:

      $ dcos package install marathon-lb --yes

-3. Start the Airflow Postgres database instance using the CLI:
+3. Start the Airflow Postgres database instance using the CLI

+If you would like to change the database username or password, change the environment variables included in the json file for:

+         "POSTGRES_USER": "airflow",
+         "POSTGRES_PASSWORD": "changeme"

+Then run the following CLI commands:

      $ dcos marathon app add marathon/airflow-postgresql-marathon.json